 (Subelement format).
 Any optional subelements are ordered by nondecreasing subelement ID.

-The Subelement ID field values for the defined optional subelements are shown in Table 8-107 (Optional
+The Subelement ID field values for the defined subelements are shown in Table 8-107 (

 subelement IDs for Location Identifier report(#1294)(#1429)).
-A Yes in the Extensible column of a subelement listed in Table 8-107 (Optional subelement IDs for Location Identifier report(#1294)(#1429))
+A Yes in the Extensible column of a subelement listed in Table 8-107 (subelement IDs for Location Identifier report(#1294)(#1429))

 indicates that the (Ed)subelement might be extended in future revisions or amendments of this standard.